 As a national identity of the state, Complutense University of Madrid is the most iconic university in Spain.
+In addition, the university is ranked the 206th in the QS World University Rankings in 2021.
 Seen from the infrastructure and history, it can be regarded as a good model of the university system in Spain.

 The history of Complutense University of Madrid can date back to 1293 (in late 13th century), On May 20, 1293, the king of Spain Sancho IV de Castilla ordered to build a comprehensive school, based on which Complutense University of Madrid was officially establised by Pope Alexander VI in 1499.
 In early days, this newly-built university mainly focused on theology, law, medicine and art.
 In the next three centuries or so, Complutense University of Madrid gradually became widely known, which was closely related to the growing power of Spain.
 The 31st chapter of Don Quixote by Cervantes also mentioned that students were studying in Complutense University of Madrid.